-A graduate student who has completed all coursework and lacks only sitting for the comprehensive examination (non-thesis master's and educational specialist student) or completion of a master's thesis, educational specialist thesis, or doctoral dissertation must be continuously registered for a minimum of one graduate credit hour during the fall semester and one credit hour for either the spring or summer semester of each academic year (per Graduate Council, Fall 2007) until degree requirements are met.
-This requirement applies to students in one of the following circumstances:
+The continuous enrollment policy applies when a graduate student has completed all coursework but has not met other requirements.
+These students must be continuously registered for a minimum of one graduate credit hour during the fall semester and one credit hour during the following spring semester (or summer) until degree requirements are met.
+This requirement applies to students in one of the following circumstances.